Thendral Veesum: Tamil version

+Telugu version

 Production

 The film was simultaneously produced in Telugu with the title Aasa Jeevulu.
 The song Paadinaar Kavignar Paadinaar was recorded for Nichaya Thaamboolam with Sivaji Ganesan and Jamuna featuring in the scene.
 But that was not included in the film for some reason.
 B. S. Ranga who was the producer and director for that film as well, used the song in this film.

 Soundtrack

-Music was composed by the duo Viswanathan–Ramamoorthy while the lyrics were penned by Kannadasan and P. Mayavanathan.
-Playback singers are P. Susheela, T. M. Soundararajan, S. Janaki, G. K. Venkatesh, P. B. Srinivas, S. C. Krishnan and L. R. Eswari.
-The song Aambala Manasu Aasaiyinaale Aaduthu sung by S. C. Krishnan and L. R. Eswari was recorded in the disc but was not included in the film.
+Music was composed by the duo Viswanathan–Ramamoorthy.
+The song Aambala Manasu Aasaiyinaale Aaduthu sung by S. C. Krishnan, K. Jamuna Rani and L. R. Eswari was recorded in the disc but was not included in the film.